Helping every child conquer maths

 Study Buddy Resources helps children who are behind in maths (or feeling anxious about it) rebuild strong foundations through calm, structured coaching.
 It’s designed for intervention in primary schools, and for tutors and parents supporting catch‑up at home.

-Instead of “right / wrong” loops and noisy gamification, we focus on the child’s thinking: explanations, representations, and guided steps that build confidence in why and how - not just fluency.
 The approach is simple, clear questions, progression when confident, and when it's not quite there we coach the concept with clear explanations, multiple approaches, and checks for understanding.
 There's no guessing until it's right, and no pressure to rush through.
 Just steady, reliable progress which is achievable for every child without feeling defeated.

 Misconception-led coaching